Dangerous (Michael Jackson song): Live performances

-For the Michael Jackson and Friends concerts and on, Jackson wore a red shirt instead of the original white shirt and tie, but the tie was kept in.
-For all of the Dangerous Performances Michael Jackson wore a black suit jacket with a white armband.
+For the MJ & Friends concerts and on, Jackson wore a red shirt instead of the original white shirt and tie, but the tie was kept in.
+For all of the performances Jackson wore a black suit jacket with a white armband.

 Critical analysis

 "Dangerous" was generally well received by contemporary music critics.
 Jon Pareles, a writer for The New York Times, called it "[Jackson's] latest song about a predatory lover" and highlighted the lyrics "I felt taken by lust's strange inhumanity," observing, "He is a great dancer, yet his songs proclaim a terror of the body and of fleshly pleasures."
 Music critic Nelson George said of the song, "[it is] a pile driving track...that explodes from radio speakers.
 'Dangerous' in fact, opens another window into Michael's artistic process."
 Writer Barry Farber noted that the same lyrics "are an excellent representation of how sex can sometimes feel like a powerful biologically driven force."